MelonKony/millmint/content/utopia/vekllei/_index.md

 ## Overview

 {{< hint >}}
-߷ This article is about [**Hobart's**](/newsdesk/about) [**utopia**](/utopia/intro)
+߷ This article is about [**Hobart's**](/news/about) [**utopia**](/utopia/intro)
 {{< /hint >}}

 {{< hint panel >}}
 **Vekllei** is the utopian place of Hobart's ongoing Petticoat Project.
 Set ostensibly in Iceland, the history and geography of this country is radically different from our own, and welcomes an open exploration of new systems of living through a flexible alternate history.
 {{< /hint >}}

-<span class="fc">V</span>
-**ekllei** (also *The Vekllei Commonwealth*, *Islandi*, *Iceland*) is a sovereign island country situated in the northern Atlantic, between Greenland and the Faroe Islands.
+**Vekllei** (also *The Vekllei Commonwealth*, *Islandi*, *Iceland*) is a sovereign island country situated in the northern Atlantic, between Greenland and the Faroe Islands.
 Besides the 100 boroughs of the conterminous Vekllei city-state (referred to as the *Home Island* or *Crown Metropole*), Vekllei includes two autonomous territories, six crown territories and various possessions including over a hundred satellite islands and islets.
 It is the 14th most densely-populated country in the world, with a population of 24.4 millions mostly situated around the Capital Region in the south-west of the Home Island.
 Its capital and largest city is Vekllei in the Capital Region, which is home to two-thirds of the total population.
 The interior plateau of the Home Island consists of sand and lava fields, flower-tundras, glaciers, and temperate rainforests, and its lowlands are home to many glacial rivers.

 > Oslola, raging and now blinded, drew deep wounds into the Earth.
 Out of these wounds came fire, and out of fire came Vekllei.